Water Quality Management Planning

 Fiscal Year 2018 Section 604(b) funding provides the financial source for States and territories to pursue water quality planning under Sections 205(j) and 303(e) of the Clean Water Act.
 This program provides a planning framework to support watershed restoration and protection activities.
 In FY 18, a total of 56 grants were awarded to States and territories to support water quality planning activities.
 Outputs included new/updated water quality management plans, new/revised water quality standards, Total Maximum Daily Loads (TMDLs), river planning projects, ambient monitoring data to support water quality assessments, and integrated 304(b)/303(d) reports.

-Fiscal Year 2019 Section 604(b) funding provides the financial source for States and territories to pursue water quality planning under Sections 205(j) and 303(e) of the Clean Water Act.
-This program provides a planning framework to support watershed restoration and protection activities.
-In FY 19, a total of 56 grants will be awarded to States and territories to support water quality planning activities.
-Outputs include new/updated water quality management plans, new/revised water quality standards, Total Maximum Daily Loads (TMDLs), river planning projects, ambient monitoring data to support water quality assessments, and integrated 304(b)/303(d) reports.
+Fiscal Year 2023 In FY 2023, a total of 56 grants will be awarded to States and territories to support water quality planning activities.
+Outputs include new/updated water quality management plans, new/revised water quality standards, Total Maximum Daily Loads (TMDLs), other restoration and protection plans, ambient monitoring data to support water quality assessments, and integrated 304(b)/303(d) reports.

 Authorization